 I read 99p Kindle books, selected from suggestions that come up on my Facebook news feed.
 Before splashing out 99p, I read the description and some reviews – and it’s surprising how opinions differ.
 Some of these books are so good I feel guilty that I only paid 99p.
 Others are crap and I either abandon them or rush through, wondering how they got such good reviews.

 When reading a paperback, you see the title and the author every time you pick it up and if there’s a character that wasn’t built strongly enough to remember who they are you can easily recap to the point where they came in.
 With Kindle, I tend to forget the name of the author and the title of the book.
-I can’t recall who wrote the sex scenes in this 99p book I’m half way through (and wouldn’t name them here anyway) but the cringe-making nature of the following snippets means I’m either going to ditch this book, rush it through, or plough on out of morbid curiosity in case there are any more of these gems:
+I can’t recall who wrote the sex scenes in this 99p book I’m half way through but the cringe-making nature of the following snippets means I’m either going to ditch this book, rush it through, or plough on out of morbid curiosity in case there are any more of these gems:

 Name that tune!